What can I expect in my Alexander lessons?

 How long is each session and how much does it cost?

-Private Lessons are usually 30-40 minutes in length, and cost $95.00.
+Private lessons are usually 45 minutes, and cost $100.
 Some people prefer to commit to have bi-weekly or weekly sessions for regular practice over 10 sessions.
 Payment is expected at the time of the lesson with cash or check.
 Checks should be addressed to AT Midatlantic.
 Group lessons are available periodically at a prorated cost.

 What happens if I arrive late or need to cancel a session?